 Use Hiya Connect

-One of the most trusted names in caller identification and blocking, Hiya provides the complete range of tools and services you need to ensure that your calls are getting through to the people who matter.
+As one of the most trusted names in caller identification and blocking, Hiya provides the complete range of tools and services you need to ensure that your calls are getting through to the people who matter.
 Hiya Connect empowers businesses to register legitimate phone numbers and take increased control over how those numbers appear in caller ID.
 At the same time, Hiya users can include company logos, as well as details describing the reason for the call.

 Hiya also offers powerful reputation monitoring and management services, providing detailed reports on which of your numbers are being blocked or reported, helping you dispute unwarranted flagging, and giving you a clear view of how your call-reputation is growing and changing over time.